Best smartphone 2016 - buying guide & top mobile phone picks

 The Samsung Galaxy J5 is an incredible budget handset.
 Not only does it have a gorgeous Super AMOLED display - a real rarity at this end of the market - but in our tests, its battery life even surpasses that of the significantly more expensive Galaxy S7.
 That's a pretty impressive feat for a phone that doesn't cost more than £200 SIM-free, and it shows you don't have to spend a lot on a top-flight flagship handset to get the best a phone can offer.

 Price when reviewed: £160 SIM-free.
-For the latest prices, see our full Samsung Galaxy J5 review
+Buy the Samsung Galaxy J5 now from Carphone Warehouse

 Processor: Quad-core 1.2GHz Qualcomm Snapdragon 410, Screen Size: 5in, Screen resolution: 1,280x720, Rear camera: 13 megapixels, Storage: 8GB, Wireless data: 3G, 4G, Size: 142x72x7.9mm, Weight: 146g, Operating system: Android 5.1.1